Compare two cars

 Two significantly similar cars, no doubt about that.
 Still, each one has something different to offer.
 For a start, they are not even classified under the same segment, with the Citroen being a city car and the Mini representing micro car vehicle class.

 SafetyThe first thing to look into here would be the results from European New Car Assessment Programme (Euro NCAP) tests performed on the two cars.
 Good thing is that both vehicles got tested, with the same number of safety stars gained in the process.
-Still, apart from the official crash test results there are other things we need to be aware of.
+Moving further on, let's take a closer look at some additional safety-related facts.
 The first vehicle is a city car and that gives it a marginal advantage over the micro car competitor, at least that's what statistics show.
-On the other hand, taking kerb weight as an important factor into account, the British car offers a marginal difference of 1% more metal.
+On the other hand, when it comes to weight, a factor that most people underestimate, the British car offers a marginal difference of 1% more metal.

-ReliabilityReliability is not the best thing to consider on the make level, but it is worth mentioning that both brands display similar results in faults and breakdowns, all the models observed together.
-That's the official data, while our visitors describe reliability of Citroen, as well as Mini, with the same average rating of 4.1 out of 5.
-The same official information place DS3 as average reliability-wise, and Mini is more or less at the same level.Above it all, drivers of cars with the same engine as these two vehicles rank it on average as 4.1 out of 5.
+ReliabilityI don't like generalizing things when it comes to reliability, although it does seem that both brands display similar results in faults and breakdowns, all the models observed together.
+That's the official data, while our visitors describe reliability of Citroen with an average rating of 4.0, and models under the Mini badge with 4.1 out of 5.
+Some independent research have also placed DS3 as average reliability-wise, and Mini is more or less at the same level.That apart, owners of different cars powered by the same engine as these two vehicles rank it on average as 4.2 out of 5.

 Performance & Fuel economyCitroen is a bit more agile, reaching 100km/h in 0.1 seconds less than its competitor.
 Still, it lacks the power to win the top speed competition, topping at 190 kilometers per hour, 14km/h less than the other car.
 When it comes to fuel economy things look pretty much the same for both cars, averaging around 5.7 liters of fuel per 100 kilometers (50 mpg), in combined cycle.